 Turn in a complete record book bound in a 4-H binder (or suitable replacement) showing a reasonable amount of effort in the following categories: Table of Contents, Personal Development Report (PDR), Annual Project Report (APR) for each project exhibiting, and a Community Service Project APR form (due date to be given).

 Follow any rules/fulfill requirements set forth by my respective project leader(s)

 Attend 80% of General Meetings following procedure for excused absences

 Attend 80% of Project Meetings at least for the project in which I am exhibiting following procedure for excused absences

 Exhibit sportsmanlike conduct in all competitions

-Provide handwritten thank you note(s) to the Community Leader(s) prior to receiving earnings
+Provide handwritten thank you note(s) to your buyer (s) and your Project Leader(s) prior to receiving earnings

 Be responsible for reimbursing the club for project specific fair expenses shared by my group prior to receiving earnings.

 Ensure that all livestock are treated ethically and properly